launchdarkly/lua-server-sdk/README.md

 | [hello-haproxy](./examples/hello-haproxy)       | Demonstrates usage of the Lua SDK as a [HAproxy](https://www.haproxy.org/) module via Docker. |

+Before you start using the SDK, you'll need to install it.

 There are two paths to installing the SDK.
 In both cases, you must first install the native [LaunchDarkly C++ Server-side SDK](https://github.com/launchdarkly/cpp-sdks).

 You may build the C++ SDK from source using [CMake](https://cmake.org/), or obtain pre-built artifacts from the [releases page](https://github.com/launchdarkly/cpp-sdks/releases?q=%22launchdarkly-cpp-server%22).
-Ensure you install the correct variant (with or without Redis support) as necessary.
+Ensure you install the correct variant (with or without Redis support) as defined by your requirements.

 Please note that the Lua SDK uses the C++ server-side SDK's C bindings, so if you're using prebuilt artifacts then only a C99 compiler is necessary.
 See the [Build Requirements](https://github.com/launchdarkly/cpp-sdks#build-requirements).

-Then, install the [LuaRocks](https://github.com/luarocks/luarocks/wiki/Download) package manager.
+Once the C++ SDK is available, install the [LuaRocks](https://github.com/luarocks/luarocks/wiki/Download) package manager.

 ### Install via `luarocks install`